 Public Art Installations

 Individuals or groups proposing an art installation are expected to provide all of the information required for the installations detail.
 There is no established timeline for review of proposals for permanent installations.
 The review process is as follows:

 - Review by the Public Art Committee (PAC)

 - PAC makes recommendations to the EVC and VC Administrative Services, who will consult with other senior officers, as appropriate.

 Proposals for public art to be submitted to the committee for review shall include:

-- a written description of the artwork, including: the date of the artwork, the medium, dimensions, weight, volume and mounting method, and necessary utility connections
+- a written description of the artwork, including: the date of the artwork, the medium, dimensions, weight, volume and mounting method, and any utility connections required for installation;